Skip to main content

 Conclusion

-Both nation-state actors and cybercrime organizations will intensify their activity in cyberspace in 2021.
-The ongoing COVID-19 pandemic will offer them new opportunities to target businesses, government organizations, and citizens worldwide.
+Both nation-state actors and cybercrime organizations will intensify their activity in cyberspace in 2024.

 We are in the middle of a perfect storm.
 For this reason, a multi-layered approach to cybersecurity and the involvement of private and government stakeholders is necessary to prevent cyberattacks from having even more dramatic consequences next year.